isl-org/Open3D/docs/tutorial/visualization/web_visualizer.rst

   Intel XEON processors without integrated graphics.
 You'll need to add a discrete GPU to the instance and install the graphics driver to enable the web visualizer.
+- Web visualizer servers are not supported on the ARM6 platform.

 2. Standalone mode
 ------------------

 In standalone mode, Open3D web visualizer server runs as a standalone application.
 It supports both C++ and Python.
-You'll only need make very minimal change to your code to enable the server.
+You'll only need to make very minimal changes to your code to enable the server.

 C++ server
 ::::::::::